 - If you're using the map on your phone, open the map and then search for the name of the place.
 The map will then zoom in on its location.

-See my complete list of hand-picked recommendations for Downtown Kyoto, including things to do, places to eat and places to stay.
+Kamiji Kakimoto is located in Kyoto’s Downtown district.
+See our complete list of things to do in Downtown Kyoto, including places to eat, nightlife and places to stay.